leejack40/leejack40/README.md

-<h1>Hi, I'm Lee, an <a href="https://linkedin.com/in/lee-jackson-b85a08174">Aspiring IT Professional</a> in IT and Cybersecurity</h1>
+<h1>Hi, I'm Lee, an <a href="https://linkedin.com/in/lee-jackson-b85a08174">Aspiring IT Professional</a></h1>

-<p>Driven to innovate and build secure, efficient systems in the ever-evolving world of technology.</p>
+<p>Passionate about creating secure and efficient systems that keep up with the constantly changing world of technology.</p>